-Money-saving trick: How to get an NUS Student Discount Card.
+Money-saving trick: How to get an NUS Extra Student Discount Card.

-Please note: Before buying an e-Careers course, please check the NUS Extra card website (HERE) is still accepting ‘ecareers’ as ‘place of study’ (don’t include a hyphen, its ecareers).
-This is because Mail Online shared my tip (without my knowledge) on their website and it may lead to the option closing.
+Please note: The NUS may change their terms at any time, so before buying an eCareers course, please check the NUS Extra card website (HERE) is still accepting ‘ecareers’ as ‘place of study’ (don’t include a hyphen, its ecareers).

 It sounds crazy, but it’s true!
 All you have to do to take advantage of this clever NUS card trick is sign up to one of the online courses offered by e-Careers.
 Usually, these courses are expensive, but they are currently available at hugely discounted prices via Groupon, GoGroupie and Wowcher.
 For example, at the moment (updated 21/03/2017) you can sign-up for an Online Wellbeing Course via GoGroupie for £12, an Introduction to Microsoft New Features Online Course via GoGroupie for only £4 and an Emergency First Aid E-Course at GoGroupie for £15.